 Tracking business expenses is crucial.
 It allows you to:

-Of course, to realize these benefits, you need to invest in tools that’ll help you track your expenses on the go.
-Not only will these tools help minimize the chore of tracking costs, but they’ll also ensure that your records are up to date at all times which gives you greater control over your costs.
+Of course, to achieve any of these benefits, you need to track your expenses properly in the first place and invest in the right tools.
+Not only will these tools help minimize the chore of tracking expenses, but they’ll also ensure your records are up to date at all times, giving you greater control over your costs.

-Guess what?!
 FreshBooks is one such tool.
-The small business accounting software makes tracking expenses a breeze.
+This small business accounting software makes expense tracking a breeze.

-Connect your bank account to avoid manual entry, snap a picture of a receipt that you can upload to the cloud and determine how profitable you are with straightforward profitability reports.
-And, come tax time, take comfort from the fact that FreshBooks has done the heavy lifting for you by classifying all your expenses.
+Connect your business bank account to avoid manual entry, snap a picture of a receipt that you can upload to the cloud, and determine how profitable you are with straightforward profitability reports.
+And, come tax time, take comfort knowing that FreshBooks has done the heavy lifting for you by classifying all your expenses.